EXCLUSIVE-Biden expected to sign new $100 million weapons package for Ukraine, officials say

 By Idrees Ali, Patricia Zengerle and Mike Stone

-WASHINGTON, May 6 (Reuters) - President Joe Biden is expected to sign a new weapons package worth at least $100 million for Ukraine as soon as later on Friday or this weekend, four U.S. officials told Reuters.
+WASHINGTON, May 6 (Reuters) - President Joe Biden is expected to sign a new weapons package worth at least $100 million for Ukraine as soon as later on Friday, four U.S. officials told Reuters, the latest in a series of transfers to help Kyiv repel Russia's invasion.

-The United States has rushed $3.4 billion worth of weapons to Ukraine since Russia invaded on Feb.
-24, including howitzers, anti-aircraft Stinger systems, anti-tank Javelin missiles, ammunition and body armor.
+The United States has rushed $3.4 billion worth of armaments to Ukraine since Russia invaded on Feb.
+24, including howitzers, anti-aircraft Stinger systems, anti-tank Javelin missiles, ammunition and recently-disclosed "Ghost" drones.

 The officials, speaking on condition of anonymity, said the latest package would likely include more munitions for systems such as the howitzers.
 The Pentagon says it has already sent about 184,000 artillery rounds.